MakisH/slides-ntua-2025/README.md

 - License: [CreativeCommons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/)
 - Based on [reveal.js](https://github.com/hakimel/reveal.js).
 Template based on the "White" template by Hakim El Hattab.
 - The University of Stuttgart logo is part of the corporate identity of the University of Stuttgart.
+- Largely based on previous presentations I have given in various events.